-Polychlorinated biphenyls (industrial chemicals)
+- Polychlorinated biphenyls (industrial chemicals)

 While this is only a partial list of contaminants, as you do not know what happens to your water once it leaves the municipality and travels sometimes miles to your home, water filtration is classified by the specific types of contaminants treated by the product: aesthetic, heath, emerging, and microbiological.
 For example, if only the taste or odor of water needs improvement, that is an example of aesthetic filtering.

 4. How Are NSF Water Filter Standards Developed?

 NSF standards benefit consumers because of their basic protections and because they enable consumers to zero-in on solutions to their problem.
-The situations range from serious health concerns to an annoying smell or odd taste.
-The NSF certification gives users confidence in the protection they’re purchasing for their family and that the filter does what it says it will.
+The situations range from serious health concerns to a concerning smell or odd taste.
+The NSF certification gives users confidence in the protection they're purchasing for their family and that the filter does what it says it will.

 When a consumer sees “NSF/ANSI” followed by a number, it signifies that the product has been certified.
 The number corresponds to the category of filtration performance it will achieve.
-“ANSI” refers to the American National Standards Institute, an organization that has helped developed standards in many industries since 1918.
+“ANSI” refers to the American National Standards Institute, an organization that has helped develop standards in many industries since 1918.

 NSF and ANSI have many checks and balances in place to maintain objectivity and transparency.
 They develop the standards for filters and other drinking water products by consulting and reaching consensus with a diverse group of members from many sectors of society: